-Description: An incredibly destructive pest, the Japanese beetle (Popillia japonica) was first discovered on nursery stock in New Jersey almost a century ago.
-Originally introduced from Japan, it is now found in most states east of the Mississippi River.
-Isolated infestations have also been noticed in Wisconsin, Oregon and California.
-Both the adult and larval stage (white grubs) are damaging and can be a problem in lawns, gardens, nurseries, parks, golf courses, fruit trees, and ornamental trees and shrubs.
+An incredibly destructive pest of ornamental plants and turf grasses, Japanese beetles (Popillia japonica) were first discovered on nursery stock in New Jersey almost a century ago.
+Originally introduced from Japan, they have now spread to most states east of the Mississippi River.
+Isolated pockets have also been found in Wisconsin, Colorado, Oregon and California.
+Currently, the estimated damage and cost of controlling Japanese beetles in the U.S. exceeds $460 million per year.

 Note: In its native Japan, where there is little turf grass available for grub feeding and a large number of natural enemies, this insect is not a serious plant pest.

-Life Cycle: Japanese beetles overwinter in the larval (grub) stage.
-In early spring the larvae move up near the soil surface and feed on plant roots.
-By late May pupation begins and adults make their appearance in late June and continue activity until September.
-Eggs are laid in the soil amid the roots of grasses and hatching takes place in about two weeks.
-The young larvae feed on the grass roots until cold weather arrives, then burrow deeper into the ground and wait out the winter.
+Japanese beetles overwinter in the larval (grub) stage.
+In early spring larvae move up near the soil surface to feed on plant roots.
+By late May pupation begins and adult beetles emerge towards the end of June, remaining active until September.
+Eggs are laid in soil amid the roots of grasses and hatching takes place within two weeks.
+These young larvae feed on roots until cold weather arrives, then burrow deeper in the ground to wait out winter.
 One generation per year, the life-cycle requiring two years to complete.

-Tip: Studies have shown that Lawn Aerator Sandals (a.k.a.
-Spikes of Death) are equal to or more effective than some insecticides for controlling Japanese beetle grubs.
+- Studies have shown that Lawn Aerator Sandals (a.k.a.
+Spikes of Death) are equal to or more effective than some insecticides for managing Japanese beetle grubs.
 Researchers reported killing 56% of the grubs by walking over infested plots of lawn 3-5 times.

-Note: The USDA maintains quarantines to restrict the movement of this insect pest, but they are expected only to delay the spread rather than prevent it.
+Note: The USDA maintains quarantines to restrict the movement of this destructive pest, but they are expected only to delay the spread rather than prevent it.